MeeraDi/microsoft-graph-docs/api-reference/beta/api/notifications-post.md

 ---
 title: "Create and send a notification"
-description: "Review the API reference about the Create and send a notification method, which targets a user through Microsoft Graph." ms.localizationpriority: medium ms.prod: "notifications"
+description: Review API reference information about using the create and send a notification method to target a user through the Microsoft Graph nnotification feed store. ms.localizationpriority: medium ms.prod: "notifications"
 doc_type: apiPageType